calin-darie/extra-keyboard-layouts/README.md

 * = J  => LAO NIGGAHITA + LAO TONE MAI EK
 * s^ => LAO LETTER HO SUNG + LAO SEMIVOWEL SIGN LO [↩](#a1)

+For Kurdish KRG:
+* وو <= و و    you have to press the key twice, no shift
+* shift H => ZERO WIDTH NON-JOINER, to be used in combination with ھ